 Sherwood is an extremely ethnically-diverse city.
 The people who call Sherwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sherwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sherwood include Irish, English, Scottish, and French .
+Important ancestries of people in Sherwood include Irish, German, English, French, and Italian.

 The most common language spoken in Sherwood is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.